MileHacker Logo

 Shopping & Markets

-Discover unique souvenirs, traditional crafts, and local delicacies in Tuxtla Gutiérrez’s diverse shopping landscape, from busy markets to artisan boutiques.
+Discover unique souvenirs, traditional crafts, and local delicacies in Tuxtla Gutiérrez’s diverse shopping landscape, from lively markets to artisan boutiques.

 Traditional Markets & Crafts

 • Mercado Juan Sabines: This substantial, bustling the marketplace is a sensory experience.
 Explore stalls selling fresh produce, meats, spices, flowers, and a wide array of local ingredients.
-It is a great place to observe daily life and find authentic local products.
+It is an excellent place to see daily routines and find authentic local products.

 • Mercado del Centro: A smaller, more central market, also with food items and day-to-day goods.

-• Casa plural) Artesanías: This is the best place to find a curated selection of high-quality crafts from various Chiapanecan communities.
-You can purchase textiles, amber jewelry, pottery, carvings made of wood, and items made of leather, knowing that the proceeds support local artisans.
+• Casa of the (feminine Artesanías: This is the best place to find a curated selection of high-quality crafts from various Chiapanecan communities.
+It's possible to purchase textiles, amber jewelry, pottery, carvings made of wood, and items made of leather, knowing that the proceeds support local artisans.

-• Smaller Artisan Shops: You can find smaller artisan stores in the Centro area, for a more direct connection to specific craftspeople.
+• Smaller Artisan Shops: You can locate smaller artisan shops in the Centro area, for a more straightforward connection to specific craftspeople.

 Souvenirs & Ethical Shopping